LunCoSim/lunco-sim/docs/LunCo Docs/LunCo-Lunar-Spatial-Data-Handling.md

 H(lat, lon) - heigh of the terration at lat, log

+In general the idea is to divide the whole lunar surface into chunks and have LODs.
+At some level chunk should have a decent quality and be to scale, allowing traversing of the area

 ### Questions
 1. Chunk size should be tuned to MTerrain, e.g. 100x100 meter
 2. How H relates to Height map, conversion function?